SWC-Advanced-Microscopy/MATLAB_DAQmx_examples/code/basicConcepts/readme.txt

 The following examples show more advanced ways of working with functions.
 For example, how to end functions in graceful ways and how to call functions using function handles.

-trappingErrors.m         -  Demonstrates the use of try/catch for trapping errors nestedFunctionExample.m  -  Shows how nested functions work in MATLAB. cleanUp                  -  how to run arbitrary code when your function ends (includes nested
+trappingErrors           -  Demonstrates the use of try/catch for trapping errors nestedFunctionExample    -  Shows how nested functions work in MATLAB. cleanUp                  -  how to run arbitrary code when your function ends (includes nested
                             functions and try/catch blocks). anonymousFunctionExample -  How to use anonymous functions and function handles in MATLAB.